marklogic-community/ml-jdbc-driver/README.md

 If possible you should use the ODBC drivers supported by MarkLogic.
 If you can only use JDBC (because for example the tool only supports JDBC) then you have two options for drivers.
-You have a choice of using the JDBC driver from PostgreSQL with no modifications `postgresql-42.1.4.jar` or the enhanced driver `mljdbc-42.1.4.jar` contained in this project.
+You have a choice of using the JDBC driver from PostgreSQL with no modifications `postgresql-42.1.4.jar` or the enhanced driver `mljdbc-42.1.4.jar` with support for schema and metadata functions contained in this project.

 B.L.U.F.
 (Bottom Line Up Front)
 --------